k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 ![](../images/discovery_pipeline_2.png)

-* Click on **Add Rule +** to create a new rule.
+* Click on '**Add Rule +**' to create a new rule.
-  * Starting from Fabric V8.3.1, when a new rule is added, its Crawler Filter parameter is set by default to **'Exclude Others'**.
+  * Starting from Fabric V8.3.1, when a new rule is added, its Crawler Filter parameter is set by default to '**Exclude Others**'.
 This value can be updated to any other value if needed.
 * Rules may be of three types:
   * For **filter** rule creation, set either '**Exclude Others**' or '**Exclude This**' in the **Crawler Filter** column.
 In this case, Data Platform and Schema are mandatory, while Dataset population is optional.
   * For **override** rule creation, only selecting a Data Platform and checking the '**Override**' checkbox are mandatory.
 This rule will be applicable for the whole Data Platform.
 Populating the Schema(s) and Dataset(s) fields will make this rule more specific.